edasdemirlab/edasdemirlab.github.io/_pages/personal.md

-As you are here, I am assuming in default that you are interested in analytics or, my research and projects.
-Please stay tuned to follow my tutorials on data analytics, mathematical optimization and other useful posts, and the projects I am involved in.
+As you are here, I am assuming in default that you are interested in analytics, my research, or projects.
+Please stay tuned to follow my posts, projects, and tutorials on data analytics and mathematical optimization.

 I am a Ph.D. in Operations Research, and currently working as a freelancer data and optimization scientist.
-My main research focus is on single and multi-objective optimization, mathematical modeling, and evolutionary algorithms.
+In my research, I mainly focus on single and multi-objective optimization, mathematical programming, and evolutionary algorithms.
 The main application areas of my research are the routing problems of manned and unmanned vehicles.
 I have publications in well-known academic journals.
-I have attended and gave talks at more than ten international conferences.
-If you have any questions, please feel free to contact with me.
+I have attended and given talks at more than ten international conferences.
+If you have any questions, please feel free to contact me.

-In terms of programming skills, I have been using the R for a variety of projects for over nine years.
-I have completed many tasks including data analysis, prediction, optimization, and visualization.
+I am very interested in programming.
+I have used R for a variety of projects for over nine years.
+I have performed many analytical computations such as analysis, prediction, optimization, and visualization.
 I have been writing codes in Python as well.
-Additionally, I have knowledge on HTML/CSS, PHP, SQL and JavaScript languages.
+Additionally, I know HTML/CSS, PHP, SQL, and JavaScript languages.
 I mostly use LATEX for preparing documents, especially manuscripts.
 I have been using the GUROBI solver extensively for mathematical programming.

-Recently, I started working on exploring ways to integrating mathematical optimization into data science efficiently.
-I have intensified my experience in this area conducting projects with business partners during the last year.
-I am classified as a raising talent by UpWork, the platform where I have been conducting my freelancer projects.
+Recently, I started working on exploring ways to integrate mathematical optimization into data science efficiently.
+I have intensified my experience in this area by conducting projects with business partners during the last year.
+I've been ranked as a rising talent by UpWork, the platform where I do my freelance projects.
 You may see my UpWork profile from [here.](https://www.upwork.com/freelancers/~0125073517d8c05c6b)

 **<a href="/assets/erdidocs/ErdiDasdemir-CV-English.pdf" target="_blank">Download my resume (English). </a>**